-The Durango Derailers cycling team rides to help families in need.
+A cycling team that rides to help families in need

 It’s easy to forget how secluded Southwest Colorado is.
 For parents and those expecting, this isolation creates a hurdle that makes receiving urgent healthcare for newborns and children both difficult and costly.
 The Durango Derailers, a local cycling team, ride every year to raise money and improve access to immediate healthcare for families dealing with travel expenses and medical costs.